james-th94/james-th94/README.md

-- 👋 Hi, I’m James - a meteorologist and student oceanographer
+- 👋 Hi, I’m James - a coastal scientist, meteorologist and PhD student

 - 👀 I’m interested in wave modelling, ocean wave energy, oceanography and applied mathematics

-- 🌱 I’m currently learning ocean data analysis with Python
+- 🌱 I’m currently learning ocean data analysis with Python and GIS

 - 💞️ I’m looking to collaborate on wave energy and coastal engineering projects